Treatment of Drinking Water

 NOTES: 1) more answers possible; 2) adjust the pre-set answers according to the local context; 3) do not read the answers; 4) only answers 3-7 (or possibly other pre-approved methods) can be counted as "effective water treatment methods" - others do not count.

-Calculate the indicator's value by dividing the number of households effectively treating their drinking water (i.e. using options 3-7) by the total number of respondents and multiplying the result by 100.
+Calculate the indicator's value by dividing the number of households effectively treating their drinking water (i.e. report using options 3-7 + have the required materials + are able to use them correctly) by the total number of respondents and multiplying the result by 100.

 > knowledge of correct water treatment